nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Expected Output
 ```
 List of unit goods (in no order):
 	WC1 - Wooden Chair (chair made of oak from europe)
 	WC2 - Wooden Table (Table made of oak from Italy)
 Another command?
 ```
 ### ***Good Commands***
 A Good is the actual good that is currently in the warehouse inventory.
 It will also have the same information as the Unit Good previously added into Simplst with the same SKU.
-In addition to the details in the Unit Good.
-A Good will also contain:
+In addition to the details in the Unit Good, a Good will also contain:
-- quantity
+- Quantity of good available in the warehouse

 ### Adding quantity of a Good `add g/`
-Adding the quantity of a Unit Good which is set to default to be 0.
+Adding a quantity of a Unit Good to be available at the warehouse.

 Format: `add g/ sku/[SKU] qty/[QUANTITY]`

 Example of adding quantity to a specific Unit Good:<br/>
-Adding 30 Wooden Chairs. <br/>
+Adding 30 of a good with its SKU being WC1<br/>

 `add g/ sku/WC1 qty/30`

 Expected Output
 ```
+30 of Good with SKU: WC1 added to warehouse
 Another command?
 ```

 ### Removing quantity of a Good `remove g/`
-Removing the quantity of a Unit Good from its previous value.
+Removing a quantity of a Unit Good available at the warehouse.

 Format: `remove g/ sku/[SKU] qty/[QUANTITY]`